lukemartinlogan/linux-io-rq-counter/readme.md

-# 1. LabStor
+# 1. Linux IO Request Counter

 This is a system for returning the number of pending and issued I/O requests from a particular disk device.
-It requires that you load a kernel module and link your application with a user library.
+It requires that you load a kernel module and link your application with a user library that will interact with this module.
+It assumes the devices you are using Linux's MQ Scheduler.
+In recent Linux systems, this will probably be the case.

 # 2. Dependencies

 Linux 3.6+
 cmake 3.10 or higher
 C11 compiler
+build-essential

 # 3. Building